-Ear mites are by far the commonest cause of feline ear disease.
-They are the second most common ectoparasite found on cats, the most common is the flea.
-Infestations are most common in kittens and young cats although cats of any age can be affected.
+Ear mites are by far the most typical cause of feline ear disease.
+They are the second most common ectoparasite found on cats; the most common is the flea.
+Infestations are most common in kittens and young cats, although cats of any age can be affected.
 Clinical signs of infestation vary in severity from one cat to another and include combinations of:-

 - ear irritation causing scratching at the ears or head shaking